Controlled cannabis supply chain experiment

 Current coffeeshop policy

 Dutch coffeeshop policy has long been a subject of public debate.
 This debate is centred on the ambiguous status of cannabis: while the sale and use of cannabis for recreational purposes are tolerated, production and distribution are strictly prohibited.
 Under the current policy of toleration, selling and using are still criminal offences under Dutch law, but the authorities choose not to pursue or prosecute lawbreakers.
 Many municipalities have complained that this policy is causing problems with regard to public order and safety, public health and crime-fighting.

 Recommendations and legislative bill

 Numerous arrangements have to be made for an experiment of this nature.
 One of the first steps is amending the existing legislation.
 An independent advisory committee has issued recommendations about the design of the experiment.
 On 22 January 2019, the House of Representatives adopted the controlled cannabis supply chain experiment bill.
-The bill is currently being debated in the Senate.
+On 12 November 2019 the Senate adopted the bill.
 An order in council is also being prepared.
 Among other things, this will set out the conditions that growers and sellers of cannabis must meet.